giantswarm/docs/src/content/tutorials/connectivity/ingress/configuration/index.md

 ---
 title: Advanced ingress configuration
-description: Here we describe how you can customize and enable specific features for the ingress NGINX controller.
+description: Here we describe how you can customize and enable specific features for the ingress nginx controller.
 weight: 10
 menu:
   principal: